Guardsquare/bitrise-step-scan-with-appsweep/README.md

 # Upload build to AppSweep

 The step uploads a release or debug build to [AppSweep](https://appsweep.guardsquare.com) for security scanning.
-It supports iOS and Android builds.
+Itsupports iOS and Android apps.

-For Android, the AppSweep Gradle plugin is used to upload your app.
-For iOS the, [Guardsquare CLI](https://appsweep.guardsquare.com/docs/ci/guardsquare-cli) is used for the upload.
+The AppSweep Gradle plugin is used to upload your Android app, while the [Guardsquare CLI](https://appsweep.guardsquare.com/docs/ci/guardsquare-cli) is used for iOS.

 ## How to use this Step

 You can also add this step directly to your workflow in the [Bitrise Workflow Editor](https://devcenter.bitrise.io/steps-and-workflows/steps-and-workflows-index/).
 Alternatively, you can run it with the [bitrise CLI](https://github.com/bitrise-io/bitrise).

-To use this app, the `APPSWEEP_API_KEY` variable must be passed.
+The `APPSWEEP_API_KEY` variable must be set.
 You can generate it in the API Keys section of your project settings on the [AppSweep website](https://appsweep.guardsquare.com/) .
 This key **SHOULD NOT** be checked into your repository, but set up as a [Bitrise Secret](https://devcenter.bitrise.io/en/builds/secrets.html).

 See below for the platform-specific configuration.